npm/rfcs/accepted/0000-parent-package.md

 ### Should there be more limits as to what you can extend from?
 Maybe limit it to the same scope?
 Or allow people to say that they do not want their packages to be extendable?

-### What if I extend a parent `package.json` and it is also a dependency of the child?
-Consider a package extends the Typescript package and also uses Typescript as `devDependency`.
-This could be potentially problematic.
-For example during `npm update` how would one specify that you want to update the parent `package.json`?
-The easiest solution would probably just be to prohibit this scenario altogether.

 ### Potentially, other areas for local development of the child package need to be touched on as well